iterative/dvc.org/static/docs/get-started/example-pipeline.md

 existing ML development pipeline/processes without any significant effort to re-implement your code/application.

-The key step to note is that DVC automatically derives the dependencies between the experiment steps and builds the dependency graph (DAG) transparently.
+The key step to notice is that DVC automatically derives the dependencies between the experiment steps and builds the dependency graph (DAG) transparently.

 Not only can DVC streamline your work into a single, reproducible environment, it also makes it easy to share this environment by Git including the